liuliu/dflat/README.md

 # Dflat: SQLite ❤️  FlatBuffers

 If you are familiar with [Core Data](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreData/index.html) or [Realm](https://realm.io/), **Dflat** occupies the same space as these two in your application.
 Unlike these two, **Dflat** has a different set of features and makes very different trade-offs.
-These features and trade-offs are grounded from real-world experiences in writing some of the world largest apps. **Dflat** is also built from ground-up using Swift and hopefully, you will find it is natural to interact with in Swift.
+These features and trade-offs are grounded from real-world experiences in writing some of the world largest apps. **Dflat** is also built from ground-up using Swift and hopefully, you will find it is natural to interact with in the Swift language.

 ## Features